The Slave Ship: Analysis

-Turner's emphasis on color rather than design is typical of many Romantic works of the time.
-The indistinct shapes and the pervasiveness of the sunset's blood-red color serve to illustrate the idea that nature is superior to man.
-Turner's intentions become more apparent when the painting is considered in relation to the circumstances of the actual Zong incident, which didn't happen during a storm but occurred in calm waters.
+Turner's emphasis on colour rather than design is typical of many Romantic works of the time.
+The indistinct shapes and the pervasiveness of the sunset's blood-red colour serve to illustrate the idea that nature is superior to man.
+Turner's intentions become more apparent when the painting is considered in relation to the circumstances of the actual Zong incident, which did not happen during a storm but in calm waters.
 Turner included the impending typhoon and sunset to comment on the atrocities of slave trading.
-Other colors in the painting, such as the cool blue of the ocean and the black caps of the water, bring the ocean's thrashing movement to life and give the viewer a sense of the cataclysmic nature of the scene.
-The compositional choice to portray the jettisoned slaves on the margins, scaled down in size, and the slave ship in the distant background, partially concealed by the hazy atmosphere, in favor of the mesmerizing color work of the sunset and stirring ocean, further serves to decrease the emphasis on humanity and transfer it to the overwhelming power of nature.
+Other colours in the painting, such as the cool blue of the ocean and the black caps of the water, bring the ocean's thrashing movement to life and give the viewer a sense of the cataclysmic nature of the scene.
+The compositional choice to portray the jettisoned slaves on the margins, scaled down in size, and the slave ship in the distant background, partially concealed by the hazy atmosphere, in favor of the mesmerizing colour work of the sunset and stirring ocean, further serves to decrease the emphasis on humanity and transfer it to the overwhelming power of nature.

 The sublime

 By placing the emphasis on nature rather than on figures or objects, Turner evokes the concept of the "sublime" developed by Edmund Burke.
 The idea of the sublime is of the utter powerlessness and terror of humanity in the face of nature; by dramatizing the strength of the waves and sun, Turner uses The Slave Ship to encapsulate Burke's definition of the term.
 Turner's decision to paint the work with a series of quick, frenzied brush strokes rather than carefully defined lines adds to the intensity of the painting, serving to make the viewer feel even more overwhelmed.
 This abstracted depiction of the landscape dramatizes the sheer power of nature, capturing the attention of the viewer and reducing the identifying details of the Zong massacre.
-The dynamic, vivid colors of the storm moving across an indistinct and bright sky evoke nature's authority and agency.
+The dynamic, vivid colours of the storm moving across an indistinct and bright sky evoke nature's authority and agency.
 The irregular, diagonal, and overlapping currents of the sea which indistinctly blends into the dark red hues at the horizon create a disorienting effect.
 This makes the viewer feel as though they are placed directly in the open sea's powerful and unstable entropy.

 Turner also demonstrates sublime elements through the terror and violence of the slaves drowning in the foreground of the piece.
 This terror is enhanced by the hues of red that surround the flailing limbs and the vicious sea creatures that prey on the suffering victims.
 The dispersed objects and disfigured bodies floating around the violent waves contribute to the visible chaos of the scene.